elotroalex/tutorial-sxa/_issue01/editors-introduction.md

 ---

-The articles in this first issue of *sx archipelagos* attend to the various chances and concerns that inform the Caribbean digital---its spaces, methodologies, and imaginations---as praxis and as historicized societal phenomenon.
+The articles in this inaugural issue of *sx archipelagos* attend to the various chances and concerns that inform the Caribbean digital---its spaces, methodologies, and imaginations---as praxis and as historicized societal phenomenon.
 Contributors propose critical perspectives on the